 The student getting to sit next to the teacher eliminates the need and the function of having to engage in problem behaviors for attention because they are receiving the reinforcement of the teacher’s attention already through noncontingent reinforcement.
-The student is no longer motivated to have negative interaction because they have received what they wanted without having to earn it through positive behavior.
+The student is no longer motivated to have negative interactions because they have received what they wanted without having to earn it through positive behavior.

 Functional analyses can be done to determine the function of the behavior and why the child may be engaging this way or what they want to occur or gain access to.
-Taking data on behaviors is one of the strategies that a behavior analysis will use and take into account when attention maintained destructive behavior is occurring.
-Taking data and being able to analyze it can help to implement a schedule and strategy that is personally tailored to your child’s specific needs.
+Taking data on behaviors is one of the strategies that a behavior analysis will use and consider when attention-maintained destructive behavior is occurring.
+Taking data and analyzing it can help implement a schedule and strategy that is personally tailored to your child’s specific needs.

-This can happen when children are competing for attention for their teacher or instructor.
-It can also happen at home with many siblings when a child is having to engage in challenging or destructive behaviors to get individualized attention from a caregiver or parent.
+This can happen when children compete for attention from their teacher or instructor.
+It can also occur at home with many siblings when a child has to engage in challenging or destructive behaviors to get individualized attention from a caregiver or parent.
 Using a schedule to provide individualized attention can help problematic behaviors to go into extinction.

 Click here to find out more